Brandon-Rozek/website/content/blog/popular-automated-website-attacks.md

 6. `/status.php`

-I'm don't know what this is.
+I'm not sure what this is.
 Doesn't seem to be Wordpress related.
 Maybe the attacker is hoping to get the output of `phpinfo()` in those "getting started with PHP" tutorials?

+James Oswald suggests that perhaps it's the [firewall status page in pfsense](https://github.com/pfsense/pfsense/blob/master/src/usr/local/www/status.php).

 7. `/.git/config`